LaputanMachines/beautiful-nanaimo/_posts/2023-05-28-large-trucks-are-dangerous.md

 > "[For every 1000 pounds a car weighs over a Toyota Corolla, the chance of killing another person increases by 46%](https://www.nber.org/system/files/working_papers/w17170/w17170.pdf)".
 Pounds That Kill (Anderson and Auffhammer, 2011)

 While speed is often the primary concern when discussing road safety, the size and weight of vehicles should not be overlooked.
-Surprisingly, heavier vehicles have been associated with a higher risk of causing harm in accidents.
+Heavier vehicles have also been associated with a higher risk of causing harm in accidents.
 Research suggests that [for every 1000 pounds a car weighs over a Toyota Corolla, the chance of causing a fatality in an accident increases by 46%](https://www.nber.org/system/files/working_papers/w17170/w17170.pdf).
 These statistics highlight the need to consider factors beyond just speed when assessing road safety.

 ![Comparing Viewlines of Various Trucks and Tanks (2023, Myles Russel, Senior Civil Technologist)]({{site.baseurl}}/images/large-trucks-are-dangerous/vehicle-viewlines-1.jpg){:loading="lazy"}
 *Comparing Viewlines of Various Trucks and Tanks (2023, Myles Russel, Senior Civil Technologist)*